redhat-cip/software-factory/docs/deploy.rst

 .........................
 Each patch merged on the Git SF master branch triggers a build of role images of SF.
-That means if you clone the master branch of SF you will be able to directly start the bootstrap script whatever you want to deploy a test platform on LXC or a production platform on an OpenStack Cloud.
-Pre-built SF trees and images are available on a public Swift container and the script called **fetch_roles.sh** will help to retrieve these.
+That means if you clone the master branch of SF you will be able to directly start the bootstrap script whether you want to deploy a test platform on LXC or a production platform on an OpenStack Cloud.
+Pre-built SF trees and images are available on a public Swift container and the script called **fetch_roles.sh** will help retrieve these.
 So first please clone the Software Factory Git repository :

 .. code-block:: bash